 Stevia leaves are about

-Because the FDA have not approved crude stevia extracts and stevia leaves as a food additive, companies are not allowed to market them as sweetening products.
+Because the FDA have not approved crude stevia extracts and stevia leaves as a food additive, companies are not allowed to import them into the United States for use as sweeteners.

-According to the FDA, the acceptable daily intake for steviol equivalents is
+According to the Joint FAO/WHO Expert Committee on Food Additives, the acceptable daily intake for steviol equivalents is 4 milligrams (mg) per kilogram of body weight.
+That equates to about

 When used as a sweetener or to flavor foods, experts do not consider highly purified stevia to cause adverse side effects.